alexander-kastil/angular-advanced/demos/04-state-ngrx/ngrx-signal-store/public/markdown/app-state.md

 In this demo the Classic NgRx `AppState` is replaced with as state using `signalStore`.
-Note that it will not be persisted.
 For simplicity we have removed the auth-flag and for clarity we have renamed the file to `sidenav.store.ts`.
+The store can be provides using Angular's dependency injection system or by using `providedIn`.
+The store is used to manage the state of the side navigation.
+The state is defined in `sidenav.store.ts` and is used in the following components:

+`withState` defines the state and `withMethods` defines the methods that do not persist the state.

 ```typescript
 type SideNavState = {